Fantasiestücke, Op. 12: 6. "Fabel"

+The sixth piece is "Fabel" ("Fable") in C major.
+It is marked Langsam (Slowly).

 Like the previous piece, this also juxtaposes both the passionate and dreamy side of Schumann within the same work (as opposed to representing each separately, as in the first subset).
 The key of C major breaks from the pattern of D♭ major/F minor established by the previous pieces.
 In this piece, the whimsical nature of Florestan is set against the ethereal tranquility of Eusebius, resulting in a "placid narrative together with rich veins of humor."